 Wealth Dojo.

-Amidst all this flux, certain people sit at critical junctions.
-Those with access to concentrated financial resources are already shaping the field — already accelerating certain futures by funding or defunding, by reinforcing familiar patterns or resourcing the experimental.
+Amidst all this flux, we sit at critical junctions.
+Those of us with access to concentrated financial resources are already shaping the field — already accelerating certain futures by funding or defunding, by reinforcing familiar patterns or resourcing the experimental.
 The question is: with what awareness, and toward what futures?
-Capital stewards are potent leverage points — if they're willing to train in the dynamics of complexity, entanglement, emergence, and collective reorientation.
-And if they're willing to sit with a different question than the familiar one.
-Not "What can I do with my money to help?" but something far more demanding: "What is being asked of me by the web of life I am entangled in?"
+Wealth stewards are potent leverage points — if we're willing to train in the dynamics of complexity, entanglement, emergence, and collective reorientation.
+And if we're willing to sit with a different question than the familiar one.
+Not, "What can I do with my wealth to help?" but something far more demanding, "What is being asked of me by the web of life I am entangled in?"

 Our Practice Grounds